 Open Every Day

-The Nashville FarmersMarket (NFM) is home to farmers, artisans, restauranteurs, and local business merchants throughout the year.
-We are divided into three distinct areas--each supporting locally owned & operated businesses.
+The Nashville FarmersMarket (NFM) is home to farmers, artisans, restauranteurs, shop-owners, crafters, flea merchants, special events and more throughout the year.

 In the mid-1950’s the City moved the Farmers’ Market to a new location just north of Downtown on Jefferson Street.
 In 1995, the Farmers’ Market was renovated as part of the Bicentennial State Park Mall development.
 The Market now stretches from Harrison to Jackson Streets on Rosa L. Parks Blvd. and covers 16 acres of urban land.
 Nashville Farmers' Market is home to: a daily Farmers’ Market with local farmers, artisans, & merchants; an interior Market House with restaurants, an International Market, Howell's Farm Store, and various types of merchants during the winter; and a weekend Flea Market with independent entrepreneurs selling a wide variety of items.